BereniseRangel/Horizon-Well-Logging-Description-Translator/README.md

 -If there is a word you are wanting to use in your descriptions and you can't see it using the translator, add it to the excel sheet and re-upload your improved file!

 ##Usage
-Enter a full term in the input box.
+-Enter a full term in the input box.
 Click the "Translate" button to view the abbreviation for the entered term.
 The application will fetch data from the FullWords_T_Abbreviations.xlsx Excel sheet to perform the translation.